Pregnancy blog, published 14/06/2017 [updated 22/10/2018]

 Unfortunately, cancer can affect anyone and although pregnancy itself doesn’t increase the risk, a diagnosis can still be made during pregnancy.
-This can be extremely difficult and frightening, and decision-making can be tough.
+This can be extremely frightening, and decision-making can be tough.

 Do not be put-off or scared about getting symptoms checked out by your doctor.
 The earlier cancer is found, the more treatable it is likely to be.
 And if your symptom is not serious your GP can tell you not to worry.